-- IV.C.
-Curriculum Organization and Fellow Experiences - IV.C.1.
+IV.C.
+Curriculum Organization and Fellow Experiences

+- IV.C.1.
 The curriculum must be structured to optimize fellow educational experiences, the length of these experiences, and supervisory continuity.
 (Core) - IV.C.1.a) Fellows must continue to provide care for their own post-operative patients until discharge or until the patients' post-operative conditions are stable and the episode of care is concluded.
 (Core) - IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core) - IV.C.2.a) This must include instruction and experience in multimodal pain treatment, including non-narcotic pain medications and alternative pain reducing modalities.
 (Core) - IV.C.3.
-The program must provide advanced education to ensure that each fellow develops special expertise in orthopaedic surgery of the spine.
+The program must provide advanced education to ensure that each fellow develops specialty expertise in the field of musculoskeletal oncology.
 (Core) - IV.C.3.a) The educational program must emphasize a scholarly approach to clinical problem solving, self-directed study, teaching, development of analytic skills and surgical judgment, and research.
-(Core)

-IV.C.4.
-The didactic curriculum must include anatomy, physiology, biomechanics, microbiology, pathology, and other sciences as they relate to orthopaedic surgery of the spine.
-(Core) IV.C.4.a) The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: (Core) IV.C.4.a).(1) one weekly teaching conference; (Detail) IV.C.4.a).(2) one monthly morbidity and mortality conference; and, (Detail) IV.C.4.a).(3) one monthly journal club in adult reconstructive orthopaedic surgery.
+(Core) - IV.C.4.
+The didactic curriculum must include the basic concepts of oncogenesis and molecular oncology, adult and pediatric oncology, immunology, and radiation oncology.
+(Core) - IV.C.4.a) The program must regularly hold subspecialty conferences with active faculty member and fellow participation, including at least: - IV.C.4.a).(1) one weekly teaching conference; (Detail) - IV.C.4.a).(2) one monthly morbidity and mortality conference; (Detail) - IV.C.4.a).(3) one monthly journal club in musculoskeletal oncology to include reviews of current literature in medical, pediatric, and radiation oncology; and, (Detail)

+IV.C.4.a).(4) one monthly multi-disciplinary tumor conference involving pathologists and radiologists, as well as radiation and medical oncologists.
+(Core) IV.C.4.a).(4).(a) Pediatric oncologists should be included as appropriate.
 (Detail) IV.C.5.
-Clinical experiences must emphasize the diagnosis of clinical disorders of the spine, the pathogenesis of these disorders, the operative and non-operative treatment modalities available for managing these disorders, and the results and complications of such treatment.
-(Core) IV.C.5.a) Fellows must observe and manage patients with a wide variety of problems in various spinal regions in both inpatient and outpatient settings.
-(Core) IV.C.5.b) The breadth of clinical experience must include the evaluation and care of individuals representing a wide range of ages and genders, and a wide variety of problems in various spinal regions.
-(Core) IV.C.5.c) Clinical experiences must include: IV.C.5.c).(1) a major role in the continuing care of patients, including progressive responsibility for assessment, decisions regarding treatment, non-operative management, preoperative evaluation, operative experience, post-operative management and rehabilitation; (Core) IV.C.5.c).(2) providing consultation with faculty member supervision; and, $^{\left(\text{Core}\right)}$ IV.C.5.c).(3) clearly defined teaching responsibilities for fellows, allied health personnel, and residents and medical students if present.
-(Core) IV.C.5.c).(3).(a) These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of orthopaedic surgery of the spine.
-(Core) IV.C.5.d) Clinical experience in the treatment of intradural pathology must be under the supervision of a faculty member with specific training in these procedures.
-(Core)
+Clinical experience must include: IV.C.5.a) a major role in the continuing care of adult and pediatric patients, to include progressive responsibility for patient assessment, decisions regarding treatment, pre-operative evaluation, operative experience, non-operative management, post-operative management, and rehabilitation; (Core) IV.C.5.b) managing patients with a wide variety of clinical orthopaedic oncologic problems in both inpatient and outpatient settings; (Core) IV.C.5.c) continuing responsibility for both acutely- and chronically-ill patients; ^(Core) IV.C.5.d) performing operative procedures related to benign and malignant bone and soft tissue tumors, metabolic musculoskeletal disease, and complex reconstruction with an oncologic diagnosis; (Core) IV.C.5.e) providing consultation with faculty member supervision; and, (Core) IV.C.5.f) clearly-defined teaching responsibilities for fellows, allied health personnel, and residents and medical students if present.
+(Core) IV.C.5.f).(1) These teaching experiences must correlate basic biomedical knowledge with the clinical aspects of musculoskeletal oncology.
+(Core) IV.C.6.

-IV.C.5.e) When spinal disease or injury and neurological deficit coexist, the educational program must ensure appropriate interdisciplinary cooperation with neurological surgery and rehabilitation medicine.

-Core)

-IV.C.6.
 Fellows must document their operative experience in a timely manner by reporting all cases in the ACGME Case Log System.
-(Core)

-IV.C.7.
+(Core) IV.C.7.
 Programs must evaluate fellows within six weeks following entry into the program for expected entry-level skills so that additional education and training can be provided in a timely manner to address identified deficiencies.
 (Core)